DAS's Three Promises for Mutual Growth

 Chapter 3.
 Handling of Violations of Regulations

-• Article 10 [Handling of Ethical Violators]
+• Article 10 [Treatment of Violators of Ethics Regulations]

-• Article 11 [Disciplinary Actions for Violations]
+• Article 11 [Disciplinary action for violation of ethical regulations]

 Code of Ethics

-1. Basic Responsibilities
+3. Basic Responsibilities

-• 2) Customer Focus
+• 2) Customer-focused

-• 3) Leading the Improvement of Quality of Life
+• 3) Leading the improvement of quality of life

-2. Respect for Customers
+4. Respect for Customers

 • 1) Customer Respect and Protection

-• 2) Customer Service
+• 2) Customer Response

-3. Coexistence with Society
+5. Coexistence with Society

 • 1) Social Contribution and Environmentally Friendly Management